VRichardJP/LoLAnalyzer/README.md

 Under construction

+## Requirements

+You need:
+- Python 3
+- Tensorflow (GPU version recommended if your graphic card is compatible)
+- A developer API-KEY from https://developer.riotgames.com/.
+If your API-KEY has expired at some point, just get a new one and update the config.ini file.

 ## How to use

-You need a developer API-KEY from https://developer.riotgames.com/.
-If your API-KEY has expired at some point, just update the config.ini file.
-You need also Python 3 and Tensorflow.

 1. ConfigUpdater.py : generate your personnal config.ini file.
 It is a simple text file and easy to edit.
 2. DataDownloader.py : download raw game files according to the parameters in config.ini (patches, regions, leagues).